 Social Prescribing: Linking you to a range of local services and support

-The Social Prescribing Service offers you help in accessing non-medical support and services in partnership with your local Worcester City GP Practice.
+The Social Prescribing Service offers you help in accessing non-medical support and services in partnership with your local GP Practice, in Worcester City, Pershore & Upton.

 So how does it work?

 A member of your GP practice may suggest a referral to the Social Prescribing Service, or you can ask a member of the practice to make a referral for you.
 One of our Social Prescribers will then contact you to find out what you are interested in and explore what services and activities you might want to be involved in and how to access them.
 Together you will be able to:

 - Explore what is important for your life and wellbeing

 - Identify local activities and services you can benefit from